-You’re covered.
+You may be covered.
 The Aetna Medicare Plan (PPO) allows you to get the same network benefits you receive at home for covered non-emergency medical care from network providers or from out-of-network providers anywhere in the United States who accept Original Medicare.back to top

 Be sure to refer to your Evidence of Coverage for the details of your specific plan.

 Individual members should visit our Evidence of Coverage Page.

 Employer or union group members should visit our secure member website, then select the Coverage & Benefits menu.

 What is a “medical emergency” and what should you do if you have one?